-Hotel Management Agreement Negotiations - Issues which Take Up the Time and Generate the Angst
+Hotel Management Agreement Negotiations - Issues Taking Up the Time and Generate the Angst

 This edition's issue - The Owner's Lender - Why does the Operator impose restrictions and requirements?

 During the course of a negotiation in relation to a hotel management agreement (HMA) there are many issues to be identified, negotiated and resolved.
 Some issues seem to come up more regularly than others and seem to take a disproportionate amount of time to deal with to the satisfaction of both owners and operators.
 In this series we will focus on a number of issues which fall into this category.